Tambopata Rainforest Wildlife Photography Tour

-This wildlife rainforest photo tour is carefully designed to take you to a great location at the best time of day and get you to the right places for the best light.
-Our wildlife photo tour will maximize photographic opportunities of an intriguing variety of wildlife like Howler monkeys, Giant River Otters, Scarlet macaws, Hoatzin bird, leafcutter ants, and a newly discovered species of spider.
+This rainforest wildlife photography tour is carefully planned to take you to great locations at the best time of day for the light and animal movements.
+You should encounter an intriguing variety of wildlife such as Howler Monkeys, Giant River Otters, Scarlet Macaws, Hoatzins, Leafcutter Ants and other photogenic insects, including a newly discovered species of spider.

 As an exciting added extra we can introduce you to the hidden world of the rainforest at night.
-Night walks are great for photographing insects, including Cicadas and Katydids, Dragonflies, large grasshoppers, frogs, and for luring hairy tarantulas out of their ground nests for a few quick shots.
+Night walks are great for photographing insects, including cicadas and katydids, dragonflies, large grasshoppers, frogs, and for luring hairy tarantulas out of their ground nests for a few quick shots.

 - 1 Night at Posada Amazonas Lodge, 2 Nights at Refugio Amazonas, and 3 nights at the Tambopata Research Center

-- Opportunity to do some landscape photography from the river, the canopy tower, oxbow lake, at sunrise and sunset.
+- Opportunity to do some landscape photography at sunrise and sunset from the river, canopy tower and an oxbow lake

-- See hundreds of parrots and macaws at the world-famous TRC clay lick
+- Hundreds of macaws and other parrots at the world-famous Tambopata clay licks

-- Macro photography (bring your lens) of insects and night
+- Macro photography of insects and night creatures

 - Excellent bird photography around the lodges and along the trails